Mapping Guide

 The In-Game Editor

-Quetoo includes a built-in live editor — something not found in any other Quake-derived engine.
+Quetoo includes a built-in live editor.
 It lets you place and modify entities and tweak material properties in real time, with instant visual feedback, without ever leaving the game.

-To open the editor, set the editor cvar from the console:
+To open the editor, set the editor cvar from the console and reload your map:

 editor 1